-301. Europe 1815-1900.
+301. Europe, 1815-1914.

-The political, social, and economic developments in the major European nations, 1815-1900, with special emphasis on the nationalistic movements and the international relations of nineteenth-century Europe.
+The political, social, and economic developments in the major European nations, 1815-1914, with special emphasis on the nationalistic movements and the international relations of nineteenth and early twentieth-century Europe.

-302. Twentieth-Century Europe.
+302. Europe, 1914 to the Present.

-The political, social, and economic developments in Europe, 1900 to the present, with emphasis on the diplomatic backgrounds of the two world wars, the postwar recovery, and the cold war.
+The political, social, and economic developments in Europe, from World War I to the present, with emphasis on the diplomatic backgrounds of the two world wars, the postwar recovery, and the cold war